 The most basic of human ambitions is to build and to own one's own home, and to thereby raise one's own family.
 Politicians from time immemorial are aware of this ambition, and they have sought everywhere to exploit it.
 At no other time in the history of the world has any government ever been more successful in fleecing the people of so much with so precious few taking notice.
 Like a magic trick, the government has been busy fleecing the public while convincing some fraction of them that they are getting richer, and still another that they're entitled to some of the loot.

 In the case of homeownership, the renters are all too eager to see the homeowners assume the brunt of the taxes.
 As they see it, the homeowners are wealthy enough to pay them.
-Of course, the renters pay little mind to the fact that they might be homeowners one day, nor do they busy themselves with the fact that their landlords pay their taxes only upon collecting their rent.
+Of course, the renters pay little mind to the fact that they might be homeowners one day, nor do they busy themselves with the fact that their landlords pay their taxes only upon collecting their rent; nor are they troubled by the fact that property taxes, those based on appraised market value, inherently discourage development and dampen the supply of housing units, thereby increasing rental prices.
 The renters aren't concerned with the future, nor the finer details, in keeping with the nature of people who have nothing invested in it.
+Of course, in the face of the consequences, they are just as incredulous to the results of their preferred policies: problems they have (through government) created, compounded, or condoned.
+When any policy or set of policies should fail, they are always ready to demand solutions from government, assumed to possess the means, the intelligence, and the incentive to oblige.
+Meanwhile, government is often just as clueless and almost always uninterested in solutions, especially to problems of its own creation or beneficial to its interests.

 It is for this reason that government seeks to fill its constituency with desperation, hostility and the dregs of society.
 It is for this reason that government seeks to impoverish the people, to stoke division, and to keep them bickering amongst themselves.
 In this climate, the people will be ready to punish their enemies through their government, which stands ready to pummel them all.
 In this case, the government has laid siege to homeownership, where the soul of humanity and the principles of life, liberty and property are at stake, all so that government can exploit it for the benefit of those ignorant to the consequences.